 After you arrive in France to start your studies, you must register at the university at the beginning of the academic year to complete your enrolment.
-You’ll be asked to enrol in the national student health plan (social security) and be given your student ID.
+You’ll be asked to enroll in the national student health plan and you’ll also receive your student ID.

 Students from within the EU/EEA can take on paid employment alongside their studies without restriction, as long as your university participates in the student health care plan (social security).

 Everyone else can work as long as they have a French residence permit.
 Students can work a maximum of 964 hours a year.
-Graduates from Master’s programmes or above, can apply for a non-renewable permit to stay in France for a further year, working under the same conditions.
+Graduates from master’s programs or above, can apply for a non-renewable permit to stay in France for a further year, working under the same conditions.
 See French student visas and permits.

 - Students in disciplines such as the arts or humanities may find that there are many more classes to attend at a French university compared to a university back home.
 Lectures can start at 8am and last for three hours without a break.